 Social media firestorms have been charging that sexually related trauma, like rape, could be considered a pre-existing condition under the Republican plan.
 While the incident of rape would not classify as a pre-existing condition, any treatment, like therapy to help recover from the incident, could be considered pre-existing.
 The determination is not about the accident, illness or incident history, but rather, the medical care required to treat the situation.
 Obamacare advocates are concerned that pregnancy could even be considered a pre-existing condition, and the mother could be charged more because of her pregnancy.

 History of High-Risk Pools

-Before Obamacare, 18 percent of Americans were denied health insurance coverage on average.
-Of that 18 percent, it is unknown how many were flagged with a pre-existing condition or if there were other issues, like immigration status or eligibility for Medicaid.
+Before Obamacare, 18% of Americans were denied health insurance coverage on average.
+Of that 18%, it is unknown how many were flagged with a pre-existing condition or if there were other issues, like immigration status or if not qualifying for Medicaid.

 To combat uninsurability and rising costs, high-risk pools were operational in 35 states before the ACA and offered coverage to individuals with pre-existing conditions.
 The state pools were met with mixed results.
 Some states ran successful risk pools, but others struggled, which forced extremely high premiums, maximum caps that reduced the number of claims the risk pool had to pay, and limited overall enrollment.